jonahmakori/jonahgs/README.md

 ## Features

 1. Uses the Github API to perform searches on Github, and display the results to the users.
-2. Users page searches for user profile strictly using the user name.
+2. User's page searches for user profile strictly using the user name.
 3. Repositories page searches for repositories strictly using the repository name.